-Our eight counties are home to nearly 526,000 labor pool contributors, with 1.83 working age adults per every dependent – a higher workforce dependency ratio than both the state and national average.
+Our eight counties are home to nearly 526,000 labor pool contributors, with 1.83 workforce dependency ratio, which is higher than both the state and national average.
 Our working age population is strong and ready to fill employers’ needs both today and in the future.

 More than 63% of our adults age 25 and older have at least some college or an associate’s degree, while over 33% hold a bachelor’s degree or higher.
 In Dane County alone, nearly 50% of the population has a bachelor’s degree or higher.
 And more than 12% of adults in the region hold a graduate or professional degree, higher than both state and national levels.